Are you limited to start beekeeping with very little money?

 ** Read More Information About What Equipment You NEED Here **

 Please Avoid the Following:

 Please Do Not: Buy via Craigslist for used woodenware or find used equipment from beekeepers going out of business.
 Chances are, you will be buying problems that are forcing the beekeepers to go out of business.
 You could be inheriting their problems that way.

 So, please just buy new and from reputable places and people.

-Also, avoid shopping for supplies on eBay or Amazon UNLESS it’s from a reputable company.
+Also, avoid shopping for supplies on eBay or other online e-commerce UNLESS it’s from a reputable company.
 When I recommend a product via Amazon, I make sure it is from Mann Lake or Dadant or Some other reputable beekeeping supply store.
-Such as this smoker from Dadant.

 Bottom line…You want to avoid problems that could be holding you back from making a profit in the future.
 Problems that could be preventing you from loving the art of beekeeping.
 So, purchase good quality uninfected equipment and bees from reputable company and people.